darnstrom/LinearMPC.jl/README.md

 ```
 The directory `codegen_dir` then contain C-code for setting up optimization problems and for solving them with the Quadratic Programming solver [DAQP](https://github.com/darnstrom/daqp).

-The C-function `mpc_compute_control(control, state, setpoint,disturbances)` populates the floating-point array `control` with the optimal control given values of the current `state`, `setpoint`, and measured `disturbance` (all of which are also floating-point arrays).
+The C-function `mpc_compute_control(control, state, reference, disturbance)` populates the floating-point array `control` with the optimal control given the current `state`, `reference`, and measured `disturbance` (all of which are also floating-point arrays).

 ## Citation
-If you find the package useful consider citing one of the following papers:
+If you find the package useful consider citing one of the following papers, which are the backbones of the package:
 ```
 @article{arnstrom2022daqp,
   author={Arnström, Daniel and Bemporad, Alberto and Axehill, Daniel},